 Follow this link to a walkthrough document that outlines learning objectives and how to create them for your internship experience.

-Selected employers will participate in virtual interviews with students using our vFairs platform in March.
+Selected employers will participate in virtual interviews with students.
 After the interviews, students will rank their internship site preferences and employers will rank their student preferences.
 The RSSI administrators will determine summer matches based on these rankings.

 Please see the question below regarding guaranteed acceptance or student placement.

-Rutgers University does not guarantee acceptance into the Rutgers Summer Service Internship Program or guarantee that all placement sites or experiences will receive a matched student.
-We have a limited number of employer positions available for this program.
-If you are not accepted into the program, please know we can assist you in gaining awareness of your organization by setting up a Rutgers Handshake profile.
+Rutgers University does not guarantee acceptance into the Rutgers Scarlet Service Internship Program or guarantee that all placement sites or experiences will receive a matched student.
+We have a limited number of employer positions available for this program, therefore, in order to facilitate appropriate matches with students, we offer more internship opportunities than students selected for the program.
+If you are not accepted into the program or matched with a student, please know we can assist you in gaining awareness of your organization by setting up a Rutgers Handshake profile.
 Please email recruiting@echo.rutgers.edu for more information.

-Make a gift in support of the Rutgers Summer Service Internship Program.
+Make a gift in support of the Rutgers Scarlet Service Internship Program.

-The Rutgers Summer Service Internship (RSSI) Program, run by the Rutgers-Camden Career Center, Rutgers-Newark Career Development Center, and Rutgers University–New Brunswick Career Exploration and Success, consults the advisory committee on decisions impacting the program.
+The Rutgers Scarlet Service Internship (RSSI) Program, run by the Rutgers-Camden Career Center, Rutgers-Newark Office of Career Resources and Exploration, and Rutgers University–New Brunswick Career Exploration and Success, consult the steering committee on decisions impacting the program.
 Please contact rssi@echo.rutgers.edu if you have any questions.

 RSSI Program Lead